eternaldensity/Sandcastle-Builder/README.md

 - Why is glass/click worked out twice?
 That'll need sorting out some time.
 Anyhow, Bone Clicker now actually really works
 - Un-unerfed Void Starer a bit
 - Added a new boost which sucks
+- Between the Cracks is now a toggle, also it works on checking if you have sand/castles rather than just when buying sand/castles.
+So now it bypasses Fireproof and Vacuum Cleaner

 ## 3.299
 - String-based prices were not working right in most cases.